AustinBH/tic-tac-toe-py/README.md

 ## Versions
   * V1
-    - Currently the only version
-    - This version allows 2 players to play against each other and is still a work in progress
+    - This version allows 2 players to play against each other
+  * V2
+    - This version allows a user to play against the computer